sanjay-dhodi/jay-bhavani-navyuvak-mandal/README.md

 ## Note

-this is live in progress app as i learn i add features in this project
+This is live in progress app as i learn i add features in this project

 # Mandal Member Payment Tracker